 VAT in Kuwait: For Kuwait Resident Businesses

-Businesses in the Kuwait are impacted indirectly by the introduction of VAT, as the new tax implemented led to several compliance costs and major changes to businesses active in the country.
+Businesses are impacted indirectly by the introduction of VAT in Kuwait, as the new tax implemented led to several compliance costs and major changes to businesses active in the country.
 The implementation of VAT in the UAE is a step in the right direction, setting the path for a new efficient taxation system.

 VAT in Kuwait: Legal Perspective